NERSC/Migrate-to-Perlmutter/GPU/README.md

 # Exercise 7: Simple OpenMP/OpenACC C++ program
-In this example we cover building and running OpenMP/OpenACC C++ codes on Perlmutter using the `NVIDIA` compilers.
+In this example we cover building and running OpenMP/OpenACC C++ codes on Perlmutter using the NVIDIA and Cray compilers.

 Both OpenMP and OpenACC are directive based programming frameworks.
 NVIDIA compiler supports both the frameworks.
-Hence we use `PrgEnv-nvidia` environment on Perlmutter.
+Hence we recommend `PrgEnv-nvidia` environment on Perlmutter for these platforms.
+Optionally `PrgEnv-cray` can be used for OpenMP.
+OpenACC support is currently limited through `PrgEnv-cray` and is only available for Fortran.

 The examples in this section mirror the CUDA example from Exercise-1 but in OpenMP and OpenACC programming frameworks.